-CHESHIRE, Conn.--(BUSINESS WIRE)-- Alexion Pharmaceuticals, Inc. (Nasdaq: ALXN) announced today that the U.S. Food and Drug Administration (FDA) has granted the Company's request for Priority Review of its supplemental Biologics License Application (sBLA) for Soliris® (eculizumab) as a treatment for patients with atypical Hemolytic Uremic Syndrome (aHUS).
-A Priority Review designation is given to drugs that may offer major advances in treatment, or provide a treatment where no adequate therapy exists.
+CHESHIRE, Conn.--(BUSINESS WIRE)-- Alexion Pharmaceuticals, Inc. (Nasdaq: ALXN) announced today that the company has submitted marketing applications to the U.S. Food and Drug Administration (FDA) and the European Medicines Agency (EMA) for Soliris[®] (eculizumab) as a treatment for patients with atypical Hemolytic Uremic Syndrome (aHUS).